bentoml/BentoML/docs/source/guides/helm.rst

 1.2 Ingress
 ---------------------------
-An Ingress helps to manage incoming external traffic into your cluster.
+An Ingress helps to manage incoming external traffic into the cluster.
 The configuration for this can be found under the ingress block,

 .. code-block:: yaml